-Although Prof. Abelson is not serving as an instructor, he maintains an active presence as course director.
+Although Prof. Abelson is not serving as an instructor for the MIT App Inventor course, he maintains an active presence as course director.

 Harold (Hal) Abelson is the Class of 1922 Professor of Electrical Engineering and Computer Science at MIT and a Fellow of the IEEE.
 He holds an AB from Princeton University and a PhD in mathematics from MIT.
 In 1992, Abelson was designated as one of MIT's six inaugural MacVicar Faculty Fellows in recognition of his significant and sustained contributions to teaching and undergraduate education.
 Awards include: the 1992 Bose Award (MIT's School of Engineering teaching award), the 1995 Taylor L. Booth Education Award given by IEEE Computer Society — cited for his continued contributions to the pedagogy and teaching of introductory computer science, the 2012 ACM Special Interest Group on Computer Science Education Award for Outstanding Contribution to Computer Science Education, and the 2011 ACM Karl Karlstrom Outstanding Educator Award.

 Abelson leads the development of MIT App Inventor, a major focus of the MIT Center for Mobile Learning.
 App Inventor, originally started by Abelson when he was a visiting faculty member at Google Research, is a Web-based development system aimed at making it easy for young students—or anyone—to create their own mobile applications.